 By Nicola Wright

-Considering a career in AWS?
+Considering a career in Amazon Web Services (AWS)?

 Good choice.
 The IT sector is chronically under-staffed, with strides in technological development and adoption meaning jobs in the cloud sector are being created far faster than businesses can fill them.